rsm-hcd/AndcultureCode.JavaScript.React.Components/PULL_REQUEST_TEMPLATE.md

 - [ ] No _decreases_ in automated test coverage
 - [ ] Documentation updated (readme, docs, comments, etc.)
 - [ ] Localization: No hard-coded error messages in code files (_minimally_ in string constants)
+- [ ] New component and/ or properties?
+Make sure to update storybook